 - Registered office address - Bob had me think through privacy implications

-At every step, Bob asked clarifying questions:
+At every step, Bob asked clarifying questions from a Canadian business context:

 Are you comfortable with your home address being publicly searchable?